zazu/kanboard-plugin-pullmailtasks/README.md

 2. Assign a project identifier to the desired projects: **Project settings > Edit**
 3. Try to send an email to your project: kanboard+myprojectid:taskname@mydomain.tld

-The sender email address must be same as the user profile in Kanboard and the user must be member of the project.
+The mailbox email address must be same as the user profile in Kanboard and the user must be member of the project.